ROBERT BROOKS’ KILLERS’ TRIAL LIVE BLOG

 Longretta attempted to undermine Martuscello's credibility by implying he testified differently at the Grand Jury than he had just testified about the day he was notified Brooks was dead.
 Martuscello said he was notified there'd been a "significant use of force" against Brooks on the 9th and was then notified Brooks died on the 10th.

 There was no difference and Jarrett Woodfork, one of Fitzpatrick's assistant special prosecutors, objected.
 But he used the wrong objection.
-He objected on the basis that the witness did not ask for the transcript of his Grand Jury to refresh his recollection—instead of simply stating "there is no inconsistency."
+He objected on the basis that the witness did not ask for the transcript of his Grand Jury testimony to refresh his recollection—instead of simply stating "there is no inconsistency."

 12:21PM